 Raising a Tenancy Invoice for each commercial property can be time-consuming, especially if a second one is required for the OPEX, depending on the number of commercial properties involved.

 Even if the rents are receipted using Receipt - Rent, OPEX charges may still have to be processed using a Tenancy Invoice.
 When money is received for OPEX, an option of Receipt - Tenancy Invoice (applied to owner) can be used to divert the funds to a Bond Ledger account instead of going to the owner, if required.
-This OPEX ledger account can be used to pay operating expenses using a Payment Ledger transaction.
+But you can only take the money out of here by doing a Refund Bond Other.